Charlie Cawood: Classical and world music work

+Work as project leader and composer

 In addition to his work as a supporting player, Cawood composes his own instrumental music.
+He has stated that although his music refers to and is influenced by avant-garde music, he doesn't aim to be avant-garde himself, preferring to produce "accessible" music.
 His debut solo album, The Divine Abstract was released on the Bad Elephant Music label on 3 November 2017.
 Blending multiple aspects and influences from Cawood's career to date, the album featured twenty-one musicians drawn from his varied other bands and projects, including Mediaeval Baebes, Tonochrome, Knifeworld and assorted musicians associated with his SOAS alma mater.
 The Divine Abstract also featured forty-two different instruments drawn from European, Chinese, Indian and Middle Eastern traditions – various guitars and lutes; assorted keyboards, woodwinds, reeds, brass and strings; erhu, sitar, pipa, and a variety of percussion instruments from tuned Western orchestral to gamelan.
 The Divine Abstract received rave reviews, mostly from progressive rock magazines and websites.
-He has stated that although his music refers to and is influenced by avantgarde music, he doesn't aim to be avantgarde himself, preferring to produce "accessible" music.
-His second solo album, Blurring Into Motion, was released in 2019, featuring Marjana Semkina of iamthemorning as a guest vocalist on two tracks.